omondii/alx-backend/0x01-caching/README.md

 -> Refers to a component used to store copies of frequently accessed data in a cache.
 1. <b> FIFO </b>
 -> A cache replacement mechanism where the oldest items are removed first when the cache reaches its max capacity

+2. <b> LIFO </b>
+-> Removes the recently added items when the cache is full.
+Last item added is removed first